Frequently Asked Questions

 When will I receive my proof of no claims bonus?

-We will automatically send your no claims bonus out if you choose not to renew your policy with us.
+We will automatically send you proof of no claims if you choose not to renew your policy with us.
 Please note, we cannot release your no claims bonus before your policy has finished.

 If your policy has already finished and you need another copy, please email enquiries@insureyourmotor.com.

-A certificate of insurance is evidence that you have adequate insurance cover for your vehicle.
-Please ensure that you keep the document in a safe place in case you need to provide evidence of insurance cover.
+A certificate of insurance is evidence that you have insurance cover for your vehicle.
+It also details the specific covers you have.
+Please keep it in a safe place in case you need it.
 It may also be needed to tax your vehicle.

-A cover note is a temporary proof of insurance document, usually valid for 30 days after issue pending receipt of the full certificate of insurance.
+A cover note is a temporary proof of insurance document.
+It’s usually valid for 30 days and will be replaced when your certificate of insurance comes through.

 How can I obtain a replacement certificate of insurance?